decaporg/decap-cms/website/content/blog/deploy-preview-links.md

 preview links can also work for CMS installs that do not use the editorial workflow.
 Instead of retrieving a URL from a commit status, this functionality requires setting a `site_url` in your config, and that URL is used in place of the deploy preview URL.

+## GitLab and Bitbucket
+Support is coming soon for these two awesome backends!
+Stay tuned.

 ## Try it out!
 Deploy preview links are live in Netlify CMS 2.4.0.
 Please give them a try and let us know if you